 Pawas Manandhar worked most recently as an area coordinator and an international and diversity fellow at a small liberal arts college in rural New Hampshire.
 He has experience as a research assistant and a teaching assistant in political studies and has organized various initiatives to encourage cross- cultural education and growth.
 Pawas also has organized several Model United Nations conferences.
 He is interested in the interconnected theories of development, education and democracy, especially pertaining to underrepresented minorities in the global South.
-Pawas is the recipient of a Paul & Regina Rogalski Global Affairs Fellowship.
+As a master of global affairs student, Pawas was the recipient of a Paul & Regina Rogalski Global Affairs Fellowship.

 Current students and alumni from the master of global affairs program in the Keough School of Global Affairs represent more than 60 countries including: